MrOnak/avr_logicanalyzer/Readme.md

 was reliably possible on the internal oscillator 8MHz clock of the ATTiny.

-If you extend the circuit and connect a faster external crystal you will be able to get higher baudrates.
+If you extend the circuit and connect a faster external crystal you will be able to get higher baud-rates.

 Other than that there is nothing to configure.